armin-reichert/pacman/README.md

 ## How to build the executable jar file

-Clone all used repositories (see pom.xml), build each of them using 'mvn clean install' and then enter:
+**Clone all used repositories** (see pom.xml), build each of them locally using 'mvn clean install' and then enter:

 ```
 cd your/path/to/git/repository/pacman